deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “Right, then,” he declared.
 “So when’s our final briefing?”

-“Right now,” Halti said.
+“Right now,” Hiyel said.
 “This way, gentlemen.”

 It was little more than a short recap of everything Coombes had given them back on Cimbrean and Meereo had gone over on the Weaver.
 Still, it settled the details in their minds and provided them with the last few puzzle pieces.
 There were no questions left to ask, nothing more to add… they packed up, settled in aboard their ship, and less than two hours after they’d first arrived, they buckled down for takeoff.